 Understanding oneself regarding history, background, and present-day concerns is crucial in learning to understand, respect, and ethically work with clients and co-workers.
-The collegial atmosphere and emphasis on relationships at the Counseling Center assist the intern in developing these crucial aspects of him or herself during the training year.
+The collegial atmosphere and emphasis on relationships at the Counseling Center assist the intern in developing these crucial aspects of themselves during the training year.

 Review the tabs below to learn more about the program and the application process.